magnusstubman/liveblogging/webrebels/live.md

 Solution: double up your event listeners
 Use e.preventDefualt() to stop same "event" to be fired multiple times.
 BEWARE: preventDefualt() kills scrolling, pinch/zoom etc..
 So careful!

+Browsers are working to remove 300ms delay, becuase it has been the biggest problem in the mobile space.
+Browsers are aware of that.
+Especially when the page is not zoomable.
+So no need to wait. meta user-scalable=no removes the delay in firefox/chrome

+### Accessibility

+"this page cant zoom" - you are killing people with reading issues.
+If the user wants to zoom, let them zoom.

+Some browsers have "force enable zoom" which solves the problem.